-My mum and I stayed at the Ibis Hotel on Grenfell Street in the CBD which is conveniently located next to Rundle Mall, and is a 20 minute taxi ride from the airport.
+My mum and I stayed at the Ibis Hotel on Grenfell Street in the CBD which is conveniently located next to Rundle Mall and is a 20-minute taxi ride from the airport.
 My first impression of Adelaide was that it’s very small, and looks exactly like Brisbane CBD, but it was a nippy day of constant drizzle, and I was still recovering from wisdom teeth extractions four days prior, so this most likely contributed to my negativity.
-However, after a wander round and a plan of action, we found more than a few gems to enjoy!
+However, after a wander around and a plan of action, we found more than a few gems to enjoy!

 That day we also visited the Adelaide Botanical Garden for a long walk which was made all the better by the red, orange and gold colours of the Autumn leaves.
 It’s very peaceful to stroll through, and a great place to get some fresh air and exercise, while not venturing too far from the hotel.

 In the evening we explored the nightlife and I was surprised to find a Melbourne vibe of hidden laneways with tucked away bars and restaurants.
 We walked down Peel St which felt like an outdoor dining precinct and settled on Clever Little Tailor bar for cocktails, before moving onto Bread and Bone Wood Grill for chicken skewers and onion rings.

 The following morning we headed to Le Carpe Diem for a Mothers Day brunch.
 It’s a lovely little French bistro with French staff, music and styling so I really enjoyed the experience.
 It was fully booked yet the floor manager went out of her way to fit us in which was lovely.
 They specialise in crepes and other French delicacies, though of course we both went with the former and they were amazing.